 This is the really easy part you just place your vanilla beans in a jar, either whole, cut in half or split open.
 Or you can do any combination of those.
 I cut all of mine in half and split most of them open.

-Pour your extracting liquid over your beans, make sure your vanilla beans are completely covered with the liquid.
+Pour your extracting liquid over your beans.
+Make sure you completely cover your vanilla beans with the liquid.
 I used 15 beans of various sizes, with 3 cups of vodka.

 Put a lid on your jar tightly and shake lightly.
 If you have a problem with your jar leaking when you shake it you can cut a square of wax paper and place on the jar under your lid.
 This is a good idea also if you are using a metal lid to keep the vanilla from touching the lid.